Log in links for this page

 Registry of Motor Vehicles

 The Details of Apply for a registration and title for a vehicle purchased from an individual

 What you need for Apply for a registration and title for a vehicle purchased from an individual

-To register and title a vehicle purchased from a non-dealer, you will need:
+To register and title a vehicle purchased from an individual (non-dealer), you will need the following:

-The previous owner’s certificate of title or the previous owner's registration and bill of sale for vehicles that are exempt because of their age.
+The previous owner’s certificate of title or the previous owner's registration and bill of sale for vehicles that are exempt because of its age

 To register and title your vehicle, you must:

 - Go to a licensed Massachusetts insurance agent to obtain an active insurance policy and have the agent complete, stamp and sign an application for registration & title.